Meet Your Executive Officers!

 VP of External Affairs

-• Chair the External Committee which advocates at the systemwide and national levels on behalf of UCI graduate students
+• Chair the External Committee which advocates at the systemwide and national levels on behalf of UC Irivine graduate students

-• Maintain relationships with local, state, and national legislators representing UCI Students
+• Maintain relationships with local, state, and national legislators representing UC Irivine Students

 • Educate students on issues affecting graduate education at the local and national level

-• Lobby on behalf of UCI students at our local offices as well as Capitol Hill
+• Lobby on behalf of UC Irivine students at our local offices as well as Capitol Hill

 VP of Financial Affairs